PACE Technologies metallographic abrasive blades sectioning consumables

 Abrasive Blade Selection Guidelines

-Selecting the correct abrasive blade is dependent upon the design of the cut-off machine and, to a large extent, the operator preference.
-Abrasive blades are generally characterized by their abrasive type, bond type and hardness.
-Determining the correct blade is dependent upon the material or metal hardness and whether it is a ferrous or a nonferrous metal.
+Selecting the correct abrasive blade depends on the design of the cut-off machine and, to a large extent, operator preference.
+Abrasive blades are generally characterized by their abrasive type, bond type, and hardness.
+Determining the correct blade depends on the material or metal hardness and whether it is ferrous or nonferrous.
 In practice, it often comes down to odor and blade life.
-Resin/rubber blades smell more because the rubber will burn slightly during cutting, however resin/rubber blades do not wear as fast and therefore last longer.
+Resin/rubber blades smell more because the rubber will burn slightly during cutting; however, resin/rubber blades do not wear as fast and therefore last longer.
 On the other hand, resin blades are more versatile and do not produce a burnt rubber odor, but they do break down faster.
-Resin blades also provide a modestly better cut because the cutting abrasive is continually renewed and thus produces a cleaner cut.
+Resin blades also provide a modestly better cut because the cutting abrasive is continually renewed, producing a cleaner cut.

-Also note that the traditional “older” technology for producing abrasive blades resulted in very specialized resin/rubber blades.
-Finding the proper resin/rubber hardness, abrasive size, and blade thickness to match the sample properties and the cutting machine parameter required a lot of testing and experimentation.
-Thus, in the past, resin/rubber blades had been more popular in the US market; however, in more recent years as resins have improved, there has been more of a trend towards resin bonded abrasives.
+Note that the traditional "older" technology for producing abrasive blades resulted in very specialized resin/rubber blades.
+Finding the proper resin/rubber hardness, abrasive size, and blade thickness to match the sample properties and the cutting machine parameters required a lot of testing and experimentation.
+In the past, resin/rubber blades were more popular in the US market.
+However, in recent years, as resins have improved, there has been a trend towards resin bonded abrasives.
 Conversely, resin bonded blades have typically been more widely used in the European and Asian markets for quite some time.

 Summary: